erazemk/MiniUI-Apps/Rednukem.pak/readme.md

-# MiniUI Apps - NBlood
+# MiniUI Apps - Rednukem

 This is a port of nukeykt's Rednukem, a wrapper for the game Duke Nukem (and others), repacked for MiniUI.